 Floors including sub-floors

 Repair category 1

-Notes Timber floors are off-level in places, especially on the upper floor.
+Notes No obvious significant defects were noted to flooring, within the limitations imposed by fully fitted floor coverings.

-Internal joinery and kitchen fittings Repair category 1 Notes Normal wear noted to the doors and joinery.
-No obvious significant defects were noted to the kitchen fittings, allowing for normal age and wear.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes No obvious significant defects were noted to internal joinery or kitchen fittings.

-Chimney breasts and fireplaces Repair category 1 Notes No obvious significant defects noted, however there were some positive moisture meter readings at chimney breasts.
-No checks were made to flues or closed fireplaces.
-It is good practice to keep closed off flues permanently ventilated.
+Chimney breasts and fireplaces

+Repair category 1

+Notes No obvious significant defects were noted to the chimney breasts or fireplaces.